json-bell/calendar-puzzle/kanban.md

 # IN DEV

+NOTE TO SELF AS POSSIBLE ROUTE: Start from corners / where the days are?
+So that if there's a tight squeeze it gets delt with first, since that's the strength of this search method

+instead of e.g. Thurs 26th June where there's a zigzag in the bottom right, and it's rly hard to fill, but it's gonna deal with that with literally the last piece, instead of right at the start as a human would tbh

 ## CAL-21: Solution building: UI, Early Loading of solution after any placement, "enable cheats" menu or smth

 I want the "show solution" to be quicker